raffienficiaud/livius/README.md

 > FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
 > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS
 > IN THE SOFTWARE.

+All other materials, such as pictures and videos, are in the repository for the sole purpose of helping the contributors or users of the code adapt this tool to their need.
+Those materials (logos, pictures, ) are copyrighted and not part of the above license.